On the isomorphism problem for ultraproducts of $\mathrm{C}^*$-algebras in continuous model theory: Introduction

+In recent years, \emph{continuous model theory}, a generalization of classical model theory to the setting of metric structures, has gained increasing attention as a powerful tool for analyzing ultraproducts of operator algebras.
+For example, it was shown in this framework that all countable ultrapowers of a separable $\cstar$-algebra $A$ are isomorphic if and only if the \CH holds (cf. \cite[Theorem 5.1]{FHS1:2013}).

+Accordingly, we are interested in the following problem, which is an extension of \cref{ques:intro} to the framework of continuous model theory, particularly in the case of the theory of operator algebras.
+(It is mentioned in \cite[\S 4]{FHS3:2014} in the case of $\mathrm{II}_1$ factors.) \begin{question} Assume the \CH fails.
+For which $\cL$-theories $\rT$ with $\chi(\rT, \cL) \le \aleph_0$ do there exist models $M$ and $N$ of $\rT$ of density character at most $\conti$ (or $\aleph_0$) such that $M \equiv N$, but $M^\cU \not\cong N^\cV$ for all non-principal ultrafilters $\cU, \cV$ on $\omega$? \end{question}

-\begin{theorem} Assume the \CH fails.
-Then, there exists a complete extension $\rT$ of the theory of C*-algebras such that there are models $A$ and $B$ of $\rT$ with density characters at most $\conti$ for which $A^\cU$ and $B^\cV$ are not isomorphic for any nonprincipal ultrafilters $\cU, \cV$ on $\omega$. \end{theorem}
+In this paper, we study this problem in the setting of $\cstar$-algebras.
+For \cref{ques:conti}, we obtain the following result: \begin{theorem} Assume the \CH fails.
+Then there exist $\cstar$-algebras $A$ and $B$ of density character at most $\conti$ such that $A \equiv B$, but $A^\cU$ and $B^\cV$ are not isomorphic for any non-principal ultrafilters $\cU, \cV$ on $\omega$. \end{theorem}

-This result contrasts with the case under the assumption of CH in \cref{prop:isom-under-ch}.
-For the precise conditions on $M$, see \cref{thm:main-result}.

-Finally, we explain the overall outline of this paper.
-In Section 2, we present the formalization of continuous model theory and introduce its basic concepts.
-We then explain continuous analogues and proofs of several fundamental results, such as the Tarski-Vaught test and the downward L\"{o}wenheim-Skolem-Tarski theorem.
-In Section 3, we describe the construction of ultraproducts in continuous model theory and discuss \Los' theorem, together with its applications to the compactness theorem and the notion of saturation.
-In Section 4, we study the concept of saturation in more depth, provide a model-theoretic proof of \cref{prop:isom-under-ch}, and present its extension using the notion of types.
-In Section 5, we state and prove \cref{thm:main-result-intro}, along with concrete examples of the results.
-Finally, in Section 6, we discuss a topological application of the results in the previous section and propose several related open problems as directions for future research.
+We describe the overall outline of this paper.
+In Section 2, we present preliminaries, including several basic results in continuous model theory.

+In Section 3, we provide a sufficient condition for \cref{ques:intro} via \cref{thm:main-result-general}.
+This result applies to general continuous languages, and in the classical setting it yields several known results; see \cref{rmk:classical-results}.